ian-wheeler/meriplex-obsidian-vault/README.md

 The vault is organized into the following main folders:

+- **Archive**: Contains old or inactive documents for reference.
+- **Deliverables**: Contains general requests, ticket requests, and deliverables that do not necessarily pertain to a specific project, knowledge base, or policy.
-- **Projects**: Contains project-specific notes and documents.
+- **Knowledge Base**: Contains articles, research, and other informational resources.
 - **Meetings**: Contains meeting notes and agendas.
 - **Policies**: Contains company policies and procedures.
-- **Knowledge Base**: Contains articles, research, and other informational resources.
+- **Projects**: Contains project-specific notes and documents.
 - **Templates**: Contains reusable templates for documents and notes.
-- **Archive**: Contains old or inactive documents for reference.

 ## Usage Guidelines